Vonage/vonage-python-sdk/README.md

 # Create the virtual environment
 python3 -m venv venv

-# Activate the virtual environment
+# Activate the virtual environment in Mac/Linux
 . ./venv/bin/activate

+# Or on Windows Command Prompt
+venv\Scripts\activate
 ```

 To install the Python SDK package using pip: